lazypic/git-hours/README.md

 The code I wrote before the first commit was set to a model that basically add 1 hour, including programming immersion time.

+I like projects that are carried out by telecommuting.
 For me, it is more convenient than https://toggl.com service.
+It is also a trust model compared to the toggle service.